||Clackamas County, near the foot bridge

 section off Hwy 34 near Albany

 Depending on the water level, this fallen tree could be quite challenging to navigate under.
-Attempt portage, if possible.
+Attempt portage,

 ||Near Chinook Landing